USER MANUAL SAN FRANCISCO 300 BLAUPUNKT

 Setting the volume for low volume.
 Settings: 0 - 50.

-Press the button 16 or turn the volume control 4 to perform the setting.
+Press the >button ⑭ to open the sub-menu.
+Press the button 16/π or turn the volume control 4 to perform the setting.

 ON VOLUME

-Setting the power-on volume Settings: 0 - 50 on LAST VOL (volume set last before switching off the car sound system).
+Setting the power-on volume Settings: 0 - 50 or LAST VOL (volume set last before switching off the car sound system).
 With the "LAST VOL" setting, the power-on volume is limited to max.
 25.

-Press the <button 5 to set the power-on volume between 0 and 50.
+Press the >button 14 to select the setting "LAST VOL". -or- Press the <button 5 to set the power-on volume between 0 and 50.

 User settings

-Press the button 16 or turn the volume control 4 to perform the setting.
+Press the button 16/π or turn the volume control 4 to perform the setting.

 REG